qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 through a native integration.
 The new API:

-- decreases the configuration work, as the EVS Client is now able to discover the supported profiles automatically; the FHIR validation operation required the user to configure the server's URL and the profiles to validate;
+- decreases the configuration work in the EVS Client, as it is now able to discover the supported profiles automatically;
-- increases the performance of the validation process, as the EVS Client will be able to send multiple items to validate in a single request; the FHIR validation operation supported only one item per validation request;
+- increases the performance of the validation process, as the EVS Client will be able to send multiple items to validate in a single request; in addition, the EVS Client implements the API directly, the previous integration needed a separate component to implement the Matchbox validation, which increased the complexity and maintenance because the component would need to be updated for each new version;
 - allows the EVS Client to display more information about the validation process, like the loaded implementation guides or the parameters used for the validation in additional metadata; while the information is also returned in the FHIR validation response, it is displayed as a validation message instead;
-- decouples the API from the FHIR version, since the FHIR validation operation uses versioned FHIR resources; we can now run Matchbox with FHIR R5 only for example, without needing to reimplement the validation operation for each FHIR version in the EVS Client.
+- decouples the API from the FHIR version; with the new API, we can directly support all FHIR versions like R5, and also support multiple FHIR versions with the same Matchbox instance.

 Advantages of the new API are clear, and we decide to implement it in Matchbox.
 The first step is to investigate the API and understand its structure and requirements.